 On November 21, 2018, after seeing that the need for this group is ongoing, we incorporated BCEdAccess Society, registration number S0070334.
 We became a registered charity in early 2020.
 Our charity number is 723648317 RR0001.

 We champion and support children and youth who have disabilities and who are complex learners to reach their full potential in BC education, and in all aspects of their lives.
 This is achieved through supporting families, sharing information, providing education to families, allies, professionals and students, providing community engagement and awareness, and other activities to promote equitable access to education and inclusion for all.

-If you are a parent or guardian in British Columbia looking for support, knowledge and information regarding inclusive education in our Province, please email firstname.lastname@example.org and request an invitation to our online support group.
+If you are a parent or guardian in British Columbia looking for support, knowledge and information regarding inclusive education in our Province, please find our online peer support group on Facebook at http://www.facebook.com/groups/BCEdAccess and request to join.
+You can also email email@example.com any time with questions.
 To learn more about what we do and to get involved, please visit this post.

 HELP EMPOWER FAMILIES AND KEEP EQUITY AT THE HEART OF THE EDUCATION CONVERSATION